 CPU Scheduling Algorithms in Operating System

+Scheduling is a fundamental operating system function.
+Almost all computer resources are scheduled before use.
 CPU Scheduling is the basis of the Multi-Programmed Operating System.
 If a process (job) is waiting for an I/o request, then the CPU switches from that job to another job.
-So, CPU is always scheduled before use.
+So, the CPU is always scheduled before use.

-Types of CPU Scheduling:
+Types of CPU Scheduling in OS:

-Some following schedulers are given :
+Some following schedulers are given below:

-Types of CPU Scheduling Algorithms:
+CPU Scheduling Algorithms:

 First Come First Serve (FCFS) Scheduling: